-Project:GROW focuses on building community, connections and enthusiasm by engaging youth in transition in the soil with new friends each week.
-Some weeks mentors spend a couple hours weeding and harvesting with a mentee at a west side community garden while over at Ekar Farms a group lesson on the grow cycle introduces youth from the Department of Human Services in surrounding counties.
+Project:GROW focuses on building community, connections and enthusiasm by engaging youth in transition (age 16-24) in the soil with new friends each week.
+Some weeks mentors spend a couple hours weeding and harvesting with a mentee while a group lesson on the grow cycle introduces youth to the basics of gardening.
 On specific weekdays, healthy organic produce is delivered by our youth and their Influencers to local food shelters and food desert Co-ops; connecting our circle of support.

 We are bridging our local community through gardening and food sourcing to discover their interdependence with each other.
 Youth involved with Project:GROW may see the garden as a place to feel pride in ownership and perhaps a launching pad toward their own empowerment and self-esteem as they cultivate compassion while learning a variety of growing practices in a co-created, supportive community.